Skip to main content

 How the Bluetooth detection works

 Signal strength is the heart of the finder.
 When you pick a device, the screen runs a warm and cold proximity finder.
-It gets warmer as you walk toward the tracker and colder as you move away, with haptics and sound backing it up so your eyes can stay on the room instead of the screen.
-That turns a flat list into a direction you can follow, which is the part most people actually need.
+It generally gets warmer as the signal strengthens and colder as it weakens, with haptics and sound backing it up.
+Signal strength is affected by walls, metal, orientation, and interference, so it narrows a search area rather than providing distance or direction.

 Finding a hidden tracker step by step

 Open TraceIt and tap scan.
-Nearby Bluetooth devices appear, nearest first, with the suspicious ones flagged.
-Pick the device you want to track down.
-The proximity finder takes over from there.
+Bluetooth devices that are broadcasting and visible to iOS appear strongest-signal first, with recognized tracker signatures labeled as potential matches.
+Pick the device you want to investigate; the proximity finder takes over from there.

 How this differs from the built in iPhone alert